SAP-samples/abap-cheat-sheets/27_Exceptions.md

 - This section provides examples of `RAISE EXCEPTION` statements and the `THROW` addition to the `COND` and `SWITCH` operators.
 - Note that the `RESUMABLE` addition is not covered.
 See more details above.
-- The variants of statements covered in the example include the use of these additions:
+- The variants of statements covered in the example include the use of these additions.
+Check the ABAP Keyword Documentation for details and all possible syntax options.
   - `RAISE EXCEPTION TYPE ...`
   - `RAISE EXCEPTION TYPE ...
 EXPORTING ...`
   - `RAISE EXCEPTION object_reference_variable.`
   - `RAISE EXCEPTION TYPE ...
 MESSAGE ...`
   - `RAISE EXCEPTION TYPE ...
+MESSAGE ...
+WITH ...`
+  - `RAISE EXCEPTION TYPE ...
 MESSAGE ID ...
 TYPE ...
 NUMBER ...`
   - `RAISE EXCEPTION TYPE ...
 MESSAGE ID ...
 TYPE ...
 NUMBER ...
 WITH ...`
   - `RAISE EXCEPTION TYPE ...
 USING MESSAGE.`
   - `...
 THROW exc( ) ...`
   - `...
 THROW exc( ... ) ...`
   - `...
 THROW exc( MESSAGE ... ) ...`
+  - `...
+THROW exc( MESSAGE ...
+WITH ... ) ...`
   - `...
 THROW exc( MESSAGE ID ...
 TYPE ...
 NUMBER ... ) ...`
   - `...
 THROW exc( MESSAGE ID ...
 TYPE ...
 NUMBER ...
 WITH ... ) ...`
   - `...
 THROW exc( USING MESSAGE ) ...`